imanghafoori1/laravel-microscope/README.md

  </html>
 ```

-After you execute `php artisan check:extract_blades` it will become:
+After you execute `php artisan check:extract_blades`, it will become:

 ```html
 <html>